 Used in applications that require both elasticity and ruggedness.
 Produced from inodorous and tasteless compounds, it can be broadly used in both speciality and universal purpose applications.
-It is perfect for temperature scope of between -40°C and +150°C. EPDM is generally used in the food and beverage industry, automotive and Heating, Ventilation and Air Conditioning parts.
+It is perfect for temperature scope of between -45°C and +130°C. EPDM is generally used in the food and beverage industry, automotive and Heating, Ventilation and Air Conditioning parts.

 For more information on our range of EPDM rubber materials click here.

 The most established and economical elastomer in the seal industry, which links supreme resistance to petroleum-based oils and fuels, hydraulic liquids and high resistance to abrasion.
-With a hardness of between 40 – 90 Shore A, standard compounds scope between -40°C and +120°C. Nitrile is used in oil-resistant applications of all scopes, low-temperature military exercises, off-road equipment, oil rigs, automotive and marine applications, aircraft seals, hoses and gaskets.
+With a hardness of between 40 – 90 Shore A, standard compounds temperature scope between -65°C and +120°C (intermittent/compound-specific up to +150°C).
+Nitrile is used in oil-resistant applications of all scopes, low-temperature military exercises, off-road equipment, oil rigs, automotive and marine applications, aircraft seals, hoses and gaskets.

 For more information on our range of Nitrile (NBR) FDA rubber materials click here.

 Has a sleek finish, provides great resistance to abrasion and rejects fatty and greasy food items.
 It’s one of the first synthetic materials that appeared as an oil-resistant replacement for natural rubber.
-It has great resistance to petroleum oils, ozone, sunlight and oxygen ageing.
+Temperature range of between -40°C and +120°C (intermittent/compound-specific up to +150°C).
+It has great resistance to petroleum oils, ozone, sunlight, and oxygen ageing.
 Neoprene is extensively established as a preferred material for refrigeration seals.
 It has a number of uses in the transportation sphere.
-In the automotive world, it’s used for many engines and chassis parts that demand an inexpensive polymer with great balance of performance features
+In the automotive world, it’s used for many engines and chassis parts that demand an inexpensive polymer with a great balance of performance features

 For more information on our range of Neoprene (CR) rubber materials click here.

 For sealing applications, where chemical resistance and high-temperature performance are critical.
 Each FFKM material grade is fully fluorinated and designed to overcome specific sealing challenges found in the food, dairy, pharmaceutical, biomedical and life science industries.
-Operating temperatures are between -15ºC to +360ºC.
+Operating temperatures are between -50ºC to +327ºC (intermittent/compound-specific up to +350°C).
 Typically, FFKM material can be found in O Rings, Gaskets, Diaphragms, washers and hygienic seals.